succession planning HR service delivery

 What to look for in compensation management software

-• a configurable, drag-and-drop dashboard to help executives understand compensation trends and costs;
+• A configurable, drag-and-drop dashboard to help executives understand compensation trends and costs.

-• automated, customizable reporting;
+• Automated, customizable reporting.

-• support for third-party add-on tools.
+• Support for third-party add-on tools.

 Benefits of compensation management

-Ensuring that salaries are competitive is the main benefit of compensation management.
-Up-to-date market data gives hiring managers critical information they need when making offers to candidates.
-The same applies to raises and bonuses for current employees, who have ways to find out about their peers' salaries and benefits.
-A good compensation management system is alert to changes in the market, which can help with attracting and retaining employees.
-It can also motivate employees, boost retention and reduce turnover.
-Those impacts, in turn, save money on recruitment and training costs.
+• Competitive monetary compensation.
+Ensuring salaries are competitive is the main benefit of compensation management.
+Up-to-date market data gives hiring managers critical information they need when making offers to top talent.
+The same applies to raises and bonuses for employees, who have ways to find out about their peers' salaries and benefits.
+An effective compensation management system is alert to changes in the market, which can help with attracting and retaining the best talent.

 Compensation management specialist role: Salary and career info